chsteinhauer/SMC-0/README.md

 * Must not be heavily demanding of the CPU

 ## Milestones
-# Tasks
+### Tasks

-ANALYZE
+**Analyze**

+* Investigate user pains and needs in the refinemet process in sound post-production.
-* Analyse how to implement a removal of resonance and sibilance sound in sound processing.
+* Research how to utilize machine learning to detect problematic resonant frequencies and sibilance sounds in sound data.
-* Research how to detect resonant frequencies in sound processing.
+* Research how the problematic resonant frequencies and sibilance sounds can and should be modified.
-* Research how to reduce the amplitude of the detected resonant frequencies.
+* Research how detection and modification of problematic resonant frequencies and sibilance sounds can be applied efficiently in real time.
-* Investigate user needs.
 * Collect datasets of occurrences of resonance in sound.

-* Research how to modify a sound in real-time with low latency.
-* Research how to apply artificial intelligence in sound processing in real-time.
+**Design**

+* Create user stories.
+* Create initial sketches of user interface.
+* Create wireframes of user interface.
+* Create prototype of user interface with basic functionality flow.
+* Test prototype on target users to get feedback.
+* Revisit user stories and prototype based on user feedback.
-* Determine which variable in the algorithm should be customizable for the user.
+* Determine what should be configurable by the user in how the algorithm modifies the selected frequencies.

-DESIGN
-* Design UI of product.
+**Implementation**

-* Create protype of concept/product/idea.
+*

-IMPLEMENTATION
 * Implement the dynamic variables that will modify how the algorithm process the sound.
 * Implement customizable nobs that communicate with the algorithms dynamic variables.
 * Implement stereo compatibility to specify where in the stereo field the processing should happen.